Nike-Inc/dynamo-butter/README.md

 })
 const client = Butter.up(dynamo)
 ```

-If you want to configure the DynamoDB DocumentClient yourself, you can pass it to butter instead of a config object.

 #### Config Options
 The second parameter to `Butter.up()` is an options object for butter.
 It is optional, and each property is optional and defaults to true.